 Cynophobia is an intense fear of dogs.
+It is a type of anxiety disorder where even talking about dogs can lead to trembling, sweating, and other symptoms.
 The word comes from the Greek words for dog (cyno) and fear (phobia).

 For a person with cynophobia, being near a dog can trigger an extreme emotional response, including panic attacks, feelings of dread, and heart palpitations.
 In some cases, even the possibility of encountering one can lead to these symptoms.